rahimnathwani/random-scripts/README.md

 ```

 This will create a new file called `original-bw.pdf` in the same directory as the input file, containing only grayscale images from the original PDF with inverted colors.

-Useful for preparing scanned documents for better readability or printing.

 ### 4. transcribe-mp3.sh